jayon-lihm/atac-seq/README.md

       NOTE: Input bam file and output prefix needs to be set within the script.

    7. **Novel_Lost_Peak_Counts.R**
+      Used for Figure 3(B).
 Calculate % of novel and lost peaks.
 Novel peak is a newly appeared peak after sampling and lost peak is a disappeared peak after sampling.
 Peaks from the original bam file before sampling are called "original peaks".
 This script runs for each fraction for parallelization.
       Percentage of novel peaks: (# novel peaks) / (Total # peaks after sampling)
       Percentage of lost peaks: (# lost peaks) / (Total # peaks before sampling)
       Output: Sampling_f\<frac\>\_withRep_NumPeaks_AllReps.txt - a table with sample ID, study name, sampling fraction, replicate number, original number of peaks, number of peaks at this sampling, number of novel peaks, number of lost peaks.